Muhammad in Mecca: Background

-Genealogy, birth and childhood
+Tradition; Genealogy, birth and childhood

 Muhammad was born in the month of Rabi' al-Awwal.
-Islamic historians place the year of Muhammad's birth as 570. corresponding with the Year of the Elephant, however recent scholarship has suggested earlier dates for this event, including 568 and 569.
-The precise date of Muhammad's birth varies between different Islamic sects, with most Sunnis accepting the 12th of Rabi'-ul-Awwal as the date of his birth which is in ibn ishaq's opinion and there are more dates 2,8,10,rabiul awwaland other opinion as well while Shi'a Muslims believe it to have been the dawn of 17th day of same month.
+Islamic historians place the year of Muhammad's birth as c.
+570, corresponding with the Year of the Elephant.
+However, recent scholarship has suggested earlier dates for this event, including 568 and 569.
+The precise date of Muhammad's birth varies between different Islamic sects, with most Sunnis accepting the 12th of Rabi'-ul-Awwal as the date of his birth as posited by Ibn Ishaq.
+Other opinions claim dates like the 2nd, 8th, or the 10th of Rabi'-ul-Awwal while Shi'a Muslims believe it to have been the dawn of 17th day of same month.
 Muhammad was born into the family of Banu Hashim, one of the prominent clans forming the Quraysh tribe of Mecca, although the family seems to have not been as prosperous during Muhammad's early lifetime.
 His parents were 'Abdullah ibn 'Abd al-Muttalib of the Banu Hashim and Aminah bint Wahb, the sister of the then-chief of the Banu Zuhrah.
 Muhammad's paternal great-grandmother, Salma bint 'Amr, was an influential Jewish lady from the Khazraj tribe of Medina, thus Muhammad had mixed Arab-Jewish ancestry.
 According to Ibn Ishaq, an early biographer of Muhammad, 'Abd al-Muttalib, Muhammad's grandfather, came up with the child's name, which was quite unknown at the time in the Arabian Peninsula.

 Muhammad's father, Abdullah, died almost six month before he was born.
 Muhammad was sent to live with a Bedouin family in the desert soon after his birth, as the desert life was considered healthier for infants.
 Because he was fatherless, wet nurses refused to take him, fearing that it would not be profitable to take care of an orphan.
 However, he was accepted by Halimah bint Abi Dhuayb al-Sa'diyyah, who had found no child to take care of.
 Muhammad stayed with Halimah and her husband until he was two or three years old.
 He lived with his mother in Mecca for the next three years until she took him to Medina (then known as Yathrib) to visit his maternal relatives, and died on the way back around Abwa'.
 Having lost both his parents, Muhammad's grandfather, 'Abd al-Muttalib, took over custodianship of the child.
 Two years later, his grandfather died and Muhammad was raised under the care of his uncle Abu Talib, the leader of the Banu Hashim.
 While living with his uncle, Muhammad began tending flocks of sheep on the outskirts of Mecca to earn his living.
 He also accompanied his uncle on several of his commercial journeys.
 These journeys exposed Muhammad to cultural diversity and varying religious traditions.
 At the age of 9, he went with his uncle Abu Talib on a business journey to Syria, where Muslims believe he met Bahira in the town of Bosra, who foretold his prophecy.